N123bhanu/simple-interest-calculator/README.md

-# simple-interest-calculator
+# Simple Interest Calculator
-A simple interest calculator using Bash script.
+This repository contains a shell script to calculate simple interest based on user input for principal, rate, and time.